 If aliases is provided, it's a PathAliases object that is used to re-map paths to match the local machine's.
+Note: aliases is None only when called directly from the test suite.

 write()

 Ensure the data is written to the data file.